-Valuation of investment property (Group)
+Valuation of Investment Property (Group)

-Refer to the Report of the Audit and Management Engagement Committee, Note 3.1, Significant estimate - valuation of investment property and Note 15.0, Investment property.
+Refer to the Report of the Audit and Management Engagement Committee, note 3.1 to the Consolidated financial statements, Significant estimate - valuation of investment property and note 15.0 to the Consolidated financial statements, Investment property.

-Investment properties are held at a fair value of £945.2 million as at 31 March 2022 in the Consolidated Statement of Financial Position.
-The valuation of the Group's investment property is the key component of the net asset value and underpins the Group's result for the year.
-The result of the revaluation this year was a gain of £12.3 million, which is accounted for within 'Change in fair value of investment properties' in the Consolidated Statement of Comprehensive Income.
-The Group's investment property portfolio consists of specialist social housing properties located in England and Wales which are let to Registered Providers of social housing on long-term leases.
+Investment properties are held at a fair value of £953.4 million as at 31 March 2023 in the Consolidated Statement of Financial Position.
+The valuation of the group's investment property is the key component of the net asset value and underpins the group's result for the year.
+The result of the revaluation this year was a gain of £2.6 million, which is accounted for within 'Change in fair value of investment properties' in the Consolidated Statement of Comprehensive Income.
+The group's investment property portfolio consists of specialist social housing properties located in England and Wales which are let to Approved Providers of social housing on long-term leases.